golemheavy/ICE-Scraper/README.md

 4. Navigate your browser to the URL of the listening server in order to interact with it.

 ### How to use the project to scrap article headlines and annotate them.
+(UPDATE THIS, and add some features to project)

   1. Whenever a user visits your site, the app should scrape stories from a news outlet of your choice and display them for the user.
 Each scraped article should be saved to your application database.
 At a minimum, the app should scrape and display the following information for each article: